-Köttbullar – or Swedish meatballs – are perfectly round meatballs made out of pork/beef mince, and are traditionally served with mashed potato, creamy sauce and little bit of lingonberry jam.
+Köttbullar – or Swedish meatballs – are perfectly round meatballs made out of pork/beef mince, and are traditionally served with mashed potato, creamy sauce, and a little bit of lingonberry jam.

-Skip the hamburgers of the McDonalds variety and try a more homemade option.
-The best hamburgers include fresh bread, crunchy vegetables, melted cheese and juicy burgers, with a side of French fries.
+Skip the hamburgers of the McDonalds or Wendy's variety and try a more homemade option.
+The best hamburgers include fresh bread, crunchy vegetables, melted cheese, and juicy burgers, with a side of French fries.

 This South African fast food dish consists of a hollowed-out loaf of bread filled with curry.
 Its origins come from migrant Indian workers, who apparently found that bread was the most convenient way to carry their curries on the way to work in the sugar cane plantations.